EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Managing-DNS.md

 ## Introduction

 Adatum wants to host its public DNS zone in the perimeter network.
 Therefore, a new primary zone with resource records must be created.
 Moreover, Adatum expands to china.
 A new child domain for China must be created for the internal DNS domain.
 To provide fault-tolerance, the new zones must be replicated to a second DNS server using zone transfers.
 Because from the intranet, some resources in adatum.com can only be accessed through internal IP address, you must implement split-brain DNS.
+You want to evaluate complete split-brain DNS, a pinpoint DNS zone, and DNS policies to achieve this goal.

 Adatum discovers that it would be practical to be able to resolve IP addresses to host names.
 Therefore, you need to implement reverse lookup zones.